 Since I was born and raised 3 hours from where Elvis Presley lived at Graceland, I am a huge fan.
 In July of 1961, the movie “Follow that Dream” was filmed in parts of Citrus County and I just had to go and see where that area was located.

 Its really not hard to find since the county road is named “Follow that Dream”.
 Located near Crystal River and Yankeetown where we had visited on another trip of Untouched Florida.

 The sign marking the road and area where the movie was filmed.

 Thick underbrush was cleared on a point of Pumpkin Island near the bridge over Bird Creek, as shown in the 2 pictures above.
-Tons of sand was brought in to make it look like a nice beach area.
+Tons of sand were brought in to make it look like a nice beach area.
 Palm trees were also planted in the area which most died before filming could start.

-But after 50+ years, it has become over grown with palm trees, brush and large trees.
+But after 50+ years, it has become overgrown with palm trees, brush and large trees.

 I have to admit, it was fun standing where Elvis made one of his movies.